noahgift/cloud-data-analysis-at-scale/syllabus.md

 #### Discussion Forum

 The purpose of the async discussion forum is to facilitate a free exchange of ideas.
 Remain respectful of other ideas.
 Active, relevant and timely discussion is encouraged.
 Please refrain from simple replies such as "I agree".
+Use the [Critical Thinking framework as described in the O'Reilly book Practical MLOps Preface](https://learning.oreilly.com/library/view/practical-mlops/9781098103002/preface01.html#idm45917468434120).

 The requirements each week is to both create a post according to the assignment but to also comment in a meaningful way on posts by two other students.

+#### Weekly Demo

+* Each week you will do 1-5 minute demo (hard capped at 5 minutes).
+This trains your metacognitive abilities.

 #### Cloud Resources (Labs, Credits, and Accounts)